fbpx Skip to content

 Ticket payment with culture benefits

-You can also pay for your festival ticket at the online store with some culture benefits (ePassi, Eazybreak, Smartum).
 If tickets are left at the festival gates, the following culture benefits are accepted: Tyky, Edenred and Smartum vouchers, the ePassi app, Smartum Saldo, Tyky- Online and Edenred Virike -mobilepay, and the Eazybreak app.
 Please note that you can only purchase tickets with culture benefits at the gates if the festival has not been sold out!

 Parking and festival buses

 Festival buses from Helsinki, Turku and Tampere arrive on Friday and leave on Sunday.
 Three buses will arrive from Helsinki at different departure times, two from Tampere and one from Turku.
-Festival buses will come to sale later this spring.

 Car parking is available next to the festival.
-Parking permits are available on our online shop later this spring.
+Parking permits are available on our online shop for 15€ later in the spring of 2024.
+We recommend buying a parking ticket in time, as they have sold out every year.

 Location and getting there